ssayana-25/stock-app/README.md

 ---

+## 📖 Ionic use

+- Use Ionic's tab layout - you can easily get a tab starter template set up via Ionic's commands.
+- Don't be afraid to lean in to the Ionic Framework to provide the basis of your [components](https://ionicframework.com/docs/components) to get them set up quickly.

+---

 ## ⚠️ Notes

 - Where the design doesn't explicitly define behavior (e.g. hover states, edge cases, other), make thoughtful assumptions and clearly document them.